 - Choose an attribute field in the layer.

 - Choose whether the result should contain or be equal to the search terms.

-- Enter hint text that will appear in the search box when the user selects a layer to search in.
+- Enter hint text that will appear in the search box when the user selects to search in a layer.
 The same hint appears for all your searchable layers.

-- Repeat the steps to enable search on additional layers.
+- Repeat the process to enable search on additional layers.

 - Click Save.

 Your map now has feature search enabled.
 Others can use the search box at the top of the map viewer to find features within the layers you've configured.
-To do so, they click the drop-down arrow in the search box and choose a layer from the drop-down menu.
-The hint text you entered will be displayed in the search box.
-Once their keywords are entered into the search box, the map will zoom to the located feature and a pop-up with any available attribute information will be displayed.
+They click the arrow in the search box, choose a layer from the drop-down list, and type keywords into the search box.
+A pop-up appears at the location of the feature and displays any available attribute information.